Bill Good Marketing

 I replied, “There is no such thing.”

 We moved his location to the best restaurant in town.
 He sent out another invitation, identical except for the restaurant.
-Both events were booked solid.
+Both dinner seminars were booked solid.

 Make no mistake: People will come for food.
 It is the skill of the presenter that converts the so-called “eaters” into prospects.
-(Advisors who complain about “eaters” generally have a poor presentation.)
+(Financial advisors who complain about “eaters” generally have a poor presentation.)

 Bad locations include: